 The only reason you need to measure your oils is if you are very sensitive to a certain essential oil or you are creating blends for infants/babies or elderly people.
 To do this, simply use teaspoons you would use in baking.
 Using a teaspoon will ensure the amount is exact regardless of the size of your drops.

-Since counting drops is the easiest and most popular way to blend oils, we are going to refer to drops from here on out.
+Since counting “drops” is the easiest and most popular way to blend oils, we are going to refer to “drops” when creating our roller bottle blends.

 See chart below to help to determine the exact number of drops!